 Most of these side hustles (and a main hustle) aren’t viable today.
 Times have changed and we have to change with it.
 Like Bruce Lee once said, “be like water”.
 To be successful, even when it comes to hustling, you need to know how to adapt.

 That’s why at The Money Ninja, I aim to make my posts relevant to EVERYONE, regardless of where they are in their financial journey.
-I know it’s not a one-size-fits-all, not everyone can do the big deals like the Chase Bank $600 Account Opening Bonus, but perhaps my post about 10 Ways to Make Money on Your Phone is doable.
+I know it’s not a one-size-fits-all, not everyone can do the big deals like the Chase Bank $600 Account Opening Bonus, but perhaps my post about The 7 Best Cash Back Apps That Will Save You Money is doable.